-Medical School: Physicians can work in a variety of fields and settings.
+Physicians can work in a variety of fields and settings.
 Getting a medical degree sets you up to pursue a large breadth of work where you get to work directly with patients and medical staff.
-Physicians must attend four years of a post-graduate medical program followed by a 3 to 7-year residency.
+They must attend four years of a post-graduate medical program followed by a 3 to 7-year residency.

-Dental School: Dentists examine teeth to diagnose and treat tooth and gum disease.
-Dentists play an important role in the overall health of patients; many diseases are caused by poor dental hygiene.
+Most dentists examine teeth to diagnose and treat tooth and gum disease.
+They also play an important role in the overall health of patients because many diseases are caused by poor dental hygiene.
 Dentists attend four years of dental school followed by a four to seven-year residency.
-Dentists can specialize in a specific area of dentistry if they choose.
+Furthermore, they can specialize in a specific area of dentistry if they choose.

-Pharmacology School: Pharmacists fill prescriptions, check medication interactions, and educate their patients.
-They can offer advice about minor health conditions, recommend appropriate over the counter medications, and offer general wellness advice.
-Pharmacists typically attend four years of pharmacology school followed by a one or two-year residency.
+Pharmacists fill prescriptions, check medication interactions, and educate their patients.
+They can offer advice about minor health conditions, recommend appropriate over-the-counter medications, and offer general wellness advice.
+Typically they attend four years of pharmacology school followed by a one or two-year residency.

-Registered Nurse: If you are interested in directly treating patients, you can complete your associate degree in nursing in addition to your bachelor’s in health science.
+If you are interested in directly treating patients, you can complete your associate’s degree in nursing in addition to your bachelor’s in health science.
 The combination will give you a professional leg up, as most hospitals prefer to hire candidates with a bachelor’s degree.

-Physician’s Assistants: Physician’s assistants usually work with medical doctors to take patient histories, run and interpret tests, and examine patients.
+PAs usually work with medical doctors to take patient histories, run and interpret tests, and examine patients.
 They can do many of the same tasks that primary care doctors do and may work fairly independently in remote communities where physicians are not regularly available.
-Physician’s assistants complete 2 years of post-graduate education in a physician’s assistants’ program.
+Physician’s Assistants complete 2 years of post-graduate education in a physician’s assistants’ program.